ISPMBern/ispmbern.github.io/README.md

-# Institute of Social and Preventive Medicine (ISPM): Project repository

 This GitHub page is used to host ongoing projects from the [Institute of Social and Preventive Medicine (ISPM)](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch):